wacncontent/CustomizeTool/output/articles/app-service-web/app-service-web-test-in-production-get-start.md

 Testing in production, or live-testing your web app using live customer traffic, is a test strategy that app developers increasingly integrate into their [agile development](https://en.wikipedia.org/wiki/Agile_software_development) methodology.
 It enables you to test the quality of your apps with live user traffic in your production environment, as opposed to synthesized data in a test environment.
 By exposing your new app to real users, you can be informed on the real problems your app may face once it is deployed.
 You can verify the functionality, performance, and value of your app updates against the volume, velocity, and variety of real user traffic, which you can never approximate in a test environment.

-## Traffic Routing in Azure Websites
+## Traffic Routing in Azure Web Apps

-With the Traffic Routing feature in [Azure Websites](/documentation/services/web-sites/), you can direct a portion of live user traffic to one or more [deployment slots](/documentation/articles/web-sites-staged-publishing), and then analyze your app with [Azure Application Insights](/home/features/application-insights/) or [Azure HDInsight](/home/features/hdinsight/), or a third-party tool like [New Relic](/marketplace/partners/newrelic/newrelic/) to validate your change.
-For example, you can implement the following scenarios with Azure Websites:
+With the Traffic Routing feature in [Azure Web App](/documentation/services/web-sites/), you can direct a portion of live user traffic to one or more [deployment slots](/documentation/articles/web-sites-staged-publishing), and then analyze your app with [Azure Application Insights](/home/features/application-insights/) or [Azure HDInsight](/home/features/hdinsight/), or a third-party tool like [New Relic](/marketplace/partners/newrelic/newrelic/) to validate your change.
+For example, you can implement the following scenarios with Azure Web App:

 - Discover functional bugs or pinpoint performance bottlenecks in your updates prior to site-wide deployment
 - Perform "controlled test flights" of your changes by measuring usibility metrics on the beta app